 Bluehost vs. Namecheap is not only a comparison between two of the most known website hosting companies out there!
-Yes, we would like to come to a conclusion stating which one is indeed better, but the main goal of this article is to make sure none of our readers get burned by website hosting providers!
+Yes, we would like to conclude which one is better, but the main goal of this article is to make sure none of our readers get burned by website hosting providers!

 Choosing your website host haphazardly can be calamitous when your website is actually your livelihood.
 You can’t afford any interruptions in service, and should there be problems of any sort, customer support should be available 24/7 to help you find the best solutions.